From artists to astronauts and writers to politicians, many great Hispanic history makers have inspired the world

 Mexico-born soccer player Maribel Dominguez immigrated to the US in 2002 to play for the Kansas City Mystics and went on to play for the Chicago Red Stars during the 2013 season of the National Women’s Soccer League.
 She made international headlines in 2004 when she signed with Atletico Celaya (a men’s team in Mexico), but FIFA barred her from joining the club.

 Jorge Ramos is a Mexican-American journalist for the Spanish-language news network Univision.
-Based in Miami, he is a trusted news source among the national Latinx community.
+Based in Miami, he is a trusted news source among the national Hispanic community.
 He earned the Walter Cronkite Award for excellence in television political journalism in 2017.

 Nicole Hernandez Hammer